January 17, 2020 By: Manish Verma

-These days databases are being migrated from On-Premise SQL Server to Azure database services like Azure SQL Database, Azure SQL Data warehouse etc. So SSIS will also need to be migrated to Azure cloud service.
+These days databases are being migrated from an On-Premise SQL Server to Azure database services like Azure SQL Database, Azure SQL Data warehouse, etc. So, SSIS will also need to be migrated to Azure cloud service.
 For this Microsoft provides a cloud version of integration service known as Azure Data Factory (ADF).

 ADF is benefitted in below scenarios:

 - If any one of the data source or destination is in Azure.

 - If you want to work on a data integration workflow without investing time/money on setting up environments.

 - ADF provides more flexibility to process and transform data according to the new approach of data warehouse (ELT).

 - It provides computation services to process data in HDInsight (Hive, Pig) and USQL (Azure data lake analytics).

 - If you want to implement Azure Analytics Integration i.e feed data to Azure Machine Learning model and processing data with USQL.

 If an organization has decided to migrate its database from On-premise to Azure database services and wants to use existing ETL and data integration workflow then SSIS solution can also be migrated to Azure in its cloud-based integration services ADF V2.

 Microsoft’s recent release of ADF V2 provides Azure-SSIS Integration Runtime to allow the execution of on-premise SSIS projects on Azure’s Cloud resources.
 While configuring this integration runtime SSIS catalog can be set up with any one of these database flavors.